-Annual Report Achievements/Notes: Daily Operational Procedures for Stormwater Control Best Practices was accepted into policy on May 20th, 2015.
+Annual Report Achievements/Notes: The Daily Operational Procedures for Stormwater Control Best Practices Policy was updated in November of 2015 to include additional practices.
 Refer to Appendix B to view the policy.

 Schedule of Activities: Continue current program and evaluate annually.